-Bloom World Academy is a new IB curriculum school launching in Dubai in August 2022.
+Bloom World Academy is a new IB curriculum school that opened in Dubai in August 2022.

 Bloom World Academy (BWA) is the latest school to be developed by Abu Dhabi-based Bloom Education.
 Its Outstanding-rated Brighton Colleges in Abu Dhabi and Al Ain were the construction group's first entree into the world of education, and the group has developed significantly beyond its first Abu Dhabi school, with six charter schools in Al Ain and the Bloom Nurseries.
 To-date, Bloom has been responsible for the education of 17,000 students.
 Brighton College Dubai is co-located with Bloom World Academy on its campus in Al Barsha.

 Whilst it might be tempting to view Bloom World Academy as a reincarnation of the first IB curriculum school operated by Bloom - Dwight School Dubai - we are assured that this is not the case, since the new school will be very different from Dwight in terms of its leadership and focus, and there will be no further association between the two.